mrcsxsiq/mrcsxsiq.github.io/content/about.md

   name = "Marcos Paulo Farias"
 +++

-Software developer focused on solving computational problems using technology.
+Hi, My name is Marcos and actually I live in Brazil.
+I'm a Software developer focused on solving computational problems using technology.
 My biggest aim is become the best Mobile Developer that I can.